rockwotj/shoestrap/README.md

 Recipes are snippets of Bash code that can be executed from a Cookbook.
 For example, you may have a recipe to install `memcached`, or a recipe to setup SSH keys on the target machine.
-Remember, it's just Bash, so anything goes.
+Remember, it's just ~~Bash~~ Python, so anything goes.

 ### Assets